MarkMoene/MoonPhaseCalendar/README.md

 Convenience: bit tests true for set bits
 Convenience: bit tests false for unset bits
 Convenience: setbit manipulates proper bit
-Electronics: Moon phase display sets pins properly
-Electronics: Date display: ... [.]
-Electronics: Rotary encoder: ... [.]
+Electronics: Rotary encoder: ... [.rotary]
-Electronics: Button: ... [.]
+Electronics: Button: ... [.button]
+Electronics: Date display reports 31 Dec as 3112 [display]
+Electronics: Date display reports 1 Jan as 0101 [display]
+Electronics: Moon phase display sets pins properly [moon]
 Algorithm: A leap year if divisible by 400 [leap]
 Algorithm: A leap year if divisible by 4 but not by 100 [leap]
 Algorithm: Not a leap year if not divisible by 4 [leap]